 Vasoconstrictors in AHFS

-- Norepinephrine is recommended either alone or in combination with other agents to increase SBP in the presence of persistent organ hypoperfusion in CS3 and CS5 patients. - There is no evidence of renal benefit with low-dose dopamine.
+- Norepinephrine is recommended alone or in combination in CS3 and CS5 patients to increase SBP in the situation of persistent organ hypoperfusion. - There is no evidence of a renal benefit with low-dose dopamine.

 2008 Practical recommendations for AHF